mjbradvica/personal-website-articles/2024/replacing-services-with-chain-strategy.md

 ## A Clear Alternative

-[ChainStrategy](https://github.com/mjbradvica/ChainStrategy) gives you a much more practical approach using a Chain of Responsibility to solve the issue of breaking apart a large problem.
+[ChainStrategy](https://github.com/mjbradvica/ChainStrategy) gives you a much more practical approach using the Chain of Responsibility pattern to solve the issue of breaking apart a large problem.

 ### Clearly Defined Entry and Egress